BeeHiveCyberSecurity/WAF-IPDB/README.md

 The script first imports several libraries: `json`, `requests`, `time`, `os`, `yaml`, and `sys`.

-`json` is used for encoding and decoding JSON data, which is used by the Cloudflare and AbuseIPDB APIs.
+- `json` is used for encoding and decoding JSON data, which is used by the Cloudflare and AbuseIPDB APIs.

-`requests` is used to make HTTP requests to the Cloudflare and AbuseIPDB APIs.
+- `requests` is used to make HTTP requests to the Cloudflare and AbuseIPDB APIs.

-`time` is used to get the current time and format it for use in the query payload.
+- `time` is used to get the current time and format it for use in the query payload.

-`os` and `sys` are used to load configuration data from a YAML file or environment variables.
+- `os` and `sys` are used to load configuration data from a YAML file or environment variables.

 The `load_config` function reads a YAML file and returns a dictionary of the file's contents.

 If a `config.yml` file exists in the current directory, the script loads configuration data from it.
 If the file does not exist, the script instead loads the configuration data from the following four environment variables: `CLOUDFLARE_ZONE_ID`, `CLOUDFLARE_EMAIL`, `CLOUDFLARE_API_KEY`, and `ABUSEIPDB_API_KEY`.

 The script then constructs a payload containing a GraphQL query that filters Cloudflare's firewall event logs for potentially malicious events that occurred within the last 2.5 hours.
-The payload includes Cloudflare's `CLOUDFLARE_ZONE_ID`, `CLOUDFLARE_EMAIL`, and `CLOUDFLARE_API_KEY` for authentication.
+The payload includes Cloudflare's `CLOUDFLARE_ZONE_ID` for authentication.
 The payload is sent as a `JSON` string to the Cloudflare API.

 The script defines a function `get_blocked_ip` that sends the payload to the Cloudflare API and returns a list of potentially malicious IP addresses.
-The function retries the API call up to 60 times, with a 1 second pause between each attempt, before giving up.
+The function retries the API call up to 60 times before giving up.

 The script defines a function `get_comment` that takes a dictionary containing information about a potentially malicious IP address and returns a string that describes the IP address and associated details for reporting to AbuseIPDB.